mkreyman/diagram_forge/docs/github_oauth_implementation.md

 ## Security Considerations

-- GitHub OAuth tokens stored encrypted
+- **GitHub OAuth tokens stored encrypted** in the database
-- Session regeneration on login
+- **Session regeneration on login** prevents session fixation attacks
-- Session drop on logout
+- **Session drop on logout** ensures complete cleanup
-- Return path validation to prevent open redirects
+- **Return path validation** to prevent open redirects
-- User isolation in diagram queries
+- **User isolation in diagram queries** - users can only see their own diagrams in the Concepts list
-- Superadmin verification through Application config
+- **Superadmin verification** through Application config (not user-modifiable)
+- **Public diagram viewing via direct link** - Any diagram can be viewed if you have the direct link, but private diagrams won't appear in the Concepts list for unauthorized users.
+This is intentional for sharing purposes.
+- **Edit permissions** - Only diagram owners and superadmin can edit/delete diagrams
+- **No authentication required for main app** - The DiagramStudioLive route is public but shows filtered content based on authentication status